-F5 For suspensions (e.g. dithiocarbamates) and solutions (or gaseous dilutions) of highly volatile fumigants that should be prepared freshly, the accuracy of the solution should be compared with a second solution made independently at the same time.
+F5 For suspensions (e.g. dithiocarbamates) and solutions (or gaseous dilutions) of highly volatile fumigants that should be prepared freshly, the concentration of the analyte solution should be compared with a second solution made independently at the same time.

 Preparation, use and storage of working standards